-Shifting retail bank pricing models has been added to your bookmarks.
+Shifting retail bank pricing models has been saved

 Unbundled, fee-per-service pricing could offer banks an attractive alternative to the traditional “free checking” model—if they can successfully navigate challenges in strategy and implementation.